-The Art of War; Al-Hadeed (Iron)
+The Art of War, Surah Al-Hadeed (The Iron)

 Introduction